 Increase the inductance until the minimum reflected power and maximum forward power is observed.
 Adjust the capacitance for the best SWR reading.
 It is necessary to go back and forth on the adjustments to find the best match.
 If the best match is found with the capacitor at the max value, switch in either the 270pf or 510 pf parallel capacitors and re-adjust the variable capacitor and inductor.

-Be careful not to leave the transmitter on for too long in the unmatched condition, doing so can damage the output transistors.
+Be careful not to leave the transmitter on for too long in the unmatched condition, doing so can damage the transmitter's output transistors.
 If your transmitter has a variable output power, tune up at low power then re-adjust the circuit at full power.
-If you are using a vacuum tube transmitter, don't worry about it.
+Tube-based transmitters are generally more able to handle large output mis-matches.

 Caution: higher power transmitters can generate high voltages within this circuit, don't touch any of the wires when the transmitter is operating.
 If the roller inductor's adjustment shaft is connected to the inductor's wiring, the shaft should be mounted so that it does not come in contact with the metal box.
 The set screw on the inductor's knob may be electrically hot during use, you may want to cover it with a drop of plastic glue or silicone after tightening.

 The variable inductor may be difficult to find, the best places to look are at ham radio swap fests and surplus electronics parts companies.
 A fixed inductor with switched taps can be substituted.
 An air-core formed inductor will probably give the best results in this circuit, a toroidal ferrite core inductor will also work, but it may absorb some of the available RF power.